 Based on the work and keynote presentation of Clinical Sexologist Dr. Farooq Nasim Bhatti at the 14th Congress of Asia–Oceania Federation of Sexology, Busan (2016)

-Sexual health challenges such as difficulty achieving or maintaining erections, premature ejaculation, trouble reaching orgasm, or low sexual desire can occur even when medical tests appear normal.
+Sexual health challenges such as difficulty achieving or maintaining erections (ED), premature ejaculation (PE), trouble reaching orgasm, or low sexual desire can occur even when medical tests appear normal.
 These symptoms often arise from a complex interaction between the mind and body.
 Anxiety, guilt, relationship stress, performance pressure, and negative sexual conditioning create a continuous loop in which fear and tension disrupt the natural sexual response.

 Through decades of clinical experience in Lahore and Islamabad, Dr. Farooq Nasim Bhatti has demonstrated that when sexual dysfunction is primarily psychogenic—meaning driven by psychological and emotional factors—it can be effectively treated without depending on PDE5 inhibitors (such as erectile-dysfunction pills).
-His research and clinical results show that when the emotional, cognitive, and autonomic nervous-system components are addressed directly, normal sexual function can be restored in a significant number of patients, often within a structured 10–12 week plan.
+His research and clinical results show that when the emotional, cognitive, and autonomic nervous-system components are addressed directly, normal sexual function can be restored in a majority of patients, within a structured 10–12 week treatment plan.

 The key principle is clear: when the root issue is psychological, relying on erection medications can actually reinforce anxiety and lead to dependence.
 Over time, this reliance may reduce the person’s natural confidence and sexual responsiveness.
 Treating the underlying emotional and neurobiological imbalances provides a stronger, longer-lasting recovery.